The next pandemic: Marburg?

 Diagnosis: Marburg can be difficult to distinguish clinically from other diseases, such as malaria, typhoid fever, meningitis and other viral haemorrhagic fevers.
 Diagnosis can be confirmed using techniques that detect the presence of immune response to the virus, such as antibody-capture enzyme-linked immunosorbent assay (ELISA), or the presence of virus in people presenting with symptoms, via antigen-capture detection tests, reverse transcriptase polymerase chain reaction (RT-PCR) assay, or virus isolation by cell culture.
 However, often none of these diagnostic tools are available in the countries with highest risk of Marburg outbreaks.
 In addition to having the diagnostic tests available, countries need to have laboratories that can ensure maximum biological containment conditions due to the fact that the samples are an extreme biohazard risk.

 There are currently no specific therapeutics for Marburg virus.
-However, supportive care including rehydration with oral or intravenous fluids can improve survival.
-This can mean maintaining oxygen status and blood pressure, replacing lost blood and clotting factors, and treating any complicating infections.
+However, supportive care including rehydration with oral or intravenous fluids can improve the likelihood of survival.
+This can mean helping a patient maintain oxygen status and blood pressure, replacing lost blood and clotting factors, and treating any complicating infections.
 Potential treatments, including blood products, immune therapies and drug therapies, are currently being assessed.
 Marburg virus vaccine candidates are being investigated, and in 2019, for example, IAVI (the International AIDS Vaccine Initiative) began researching a recombinant vesicular stomatitis virus (VSV) vector Marburg virus vaccine candidate, called rVSVΔG-MARV-GP.
 Another vaccine candidate MVA-BN Filo containing both Marburg and Ebola virus antigens could potentially protect against both haemorrhagic viruses.
 It is currently in phase 3 trials, and seems to trigger good immunity against the Ebola Zaire strain but it has not yet been tested against Marburg virus.

-Since Marburg virus can spread between people, extremely stringent infection control measures are needed to avoid people being in any contact with each other, to ensure any laboratory samples are disposed of carefully, and to ensure safe burial procedures.
+Since Marburg virus can spread between people, extremely stringent infection control measures are needed to avoid exposed people being in any contact with each other, to ensure any laboratory samples are disposed of carefully, and to ensure safe burial procedures.
 Avoiding handling or eating bush meat is also critical to avoid any potential infection that could spread from animals.
 International travel is a major risk factor for the spread of Marburg virus beyond Africa and rapid diagnostics to ensure that cases are picked up before people carry the virus to other countries will be important.